harrisonET/harrisonET/README.md

 #### About 💻

 Currently working as a Software engineer, responsible on both Backend and Frontend.
-Previously, I have a little experience on Spring Boot (Java) and Flutter for mobile app.
-Right now, I am interested to explore Frontend.
+Previously, I had an experience on Spring Boot (Java) and Flutter for mobile app.
+Right now, I am interested to explore Spring and Java in depth

 #### Current interest 👾
+- Spring
+- Java
 - Angular
 - Flutter
-- Spring